NIMBY psychology comes to Harvard — from Australia!

 February 2013 was an exciting month for me.

 I spent it teaching in a first-year Masters planning studio in the Graduate School of Design (GSD) at Harvard University and giving lectures and classes at MIT and Tufts University.

 It was exceptionally cold for a person who lives in the sub-tropics.
-A huge blizzard dumped 20 inches of show in Boston days after I arrived.
+A huge blizzard dumped 20 inches of snow in Boston days after I arrived.

 Harvard in February.
 Brrr!